Semi-classical spacetime thermodynamics: Semi-classical 2D gravity from thermodynamics

 Let us now recall the basics of semiclassical JT gravity.
 The classical JT action is given by

-where $\phi$ is a classical dilaton field, $\phi_0$ a constant\footnote{The classical $2D$ JT gravity can be interpreted as a low-energy model for the classical dynamics of a class of higher-dimensional charged near-extremal black holes and branes~\cite{Achucarro:1993,Fabbri:1995,Nayak:2018,Sachdev:2019}.
-In this case, $\phi_0$ is proportional to the entropy of this higher-dimensional extremal black hole.
+where $\phi$ is a classical dilaton field, $\phi_0$ a constant\footnote{If we understand classical $2$D JT gravity as a low-energy model for higher-dimensional charged near-extremal black holes and branes~\cite{Achucarro:1993,Fabbri:1995,Nayak:2018,Sachdev:2019}, $\phi_0$ is proportional to the entropy of this higher-dimensional extremal black hole.
 While our results are not directly related to the higher-dimensional interpretation of JT gravity, we keep $\phi_0$ explicit to show that the thermodynamic derivation also works in this case.}, $\Lambda=-1/L^2$ is the (negative) cosmological constant, $\sqrt{-\mathfrak{g}}\text{d}^{2}x$ denotes the volume $2$-form, and $\mathcal{L}_{\text{m}}$ is the matter Lagrangian.

 The effective action $I_{\text{eff}}$ represents a useful way to describe coupling of a quantum and classical system, i.e., precisely the situation one faces in semi-classical gravity.
 It can be defined in the context of Euclidean path integral formalism, schematically, as